 Calling this set of five-days of Pokemon-inspired activities a “summer camp” is a bit grand, but if you have kids that love Pokemon, then they will adore these at-home Pokemon activities.

 All you need is to ensure you have the day’s activities planned and the supplies for each of your projects.

 I like to allow about 3 hours each session for my “camp,” but if you want to do longer or shorter, adjust the Pokemon activity ideas as needed.

 Each day has a lesson plan, an activity, a craft, and a snack, all with a fun Pokemon theme!

 You can do all five days in one week, one Pokemon day a week, or just take a few of your favorite Pokemon activities from the list below and have one long Pokemon camp day.

 You can also used many of these ideas in a tradtional summer camp or for fun summer daycare activities for older kids who are out of school for the summer.

-If you need extra help, make sure to read the complete guide to setting up an at-home summer camp.
+If you need extra help, make sure to read the complete guide to setting up a DIY summer camp.

 Day 1: Intro to Pokemon